TimoBakx/timobakx.github.io/_posts/2021-06-07-altering-api-documentation-generated-by-apip.md

 ## Using the API Platform resource configuration
 I write the configuration for API Platform resources in YAML.
 This can also be done using annotations in your Symfony Entities or DTO's.
-Either way work fine, this is  just a matter of preference.
+Either way works fine, this is  just a matter of preference.
 In these examples, I use my YAML configuration.
 These examples are made for the OpenAPI variation of the documentation.
 If you're using Swagger, there are [some differences](#converting-these-examples-to-swagger) to be aware of.